majidorc/parse-email/README.md

 - `POSTGRES_URL`: The connection string for your Vercel Postgres database.
 - `TELEGRAM_BOT_TOKEN`: Your Telegram bot's API token.
 - `TELEGRAM_CHAT_ID`: The ID of the Telegram chat where notifications should be sent.
+- `CRON_SECRET`: A secret key to protect your cron job endpoint from unauthorized access.
 ---
-*This README was last updated on June 22, 2025.*
+*This README was last updated on June 23, 2025.*

 ## Configuration